StokeMasterJack/kotlin-advanced-2021-03/_notes/coroutine.md

 ### CoroutineScope.async - starts a new coroutine and returns a job (but no return value)
     If you need to compute a result

+launch and async must be called from a coroutineScope

 ## Structured Concurrency

 ### Coroutine Scopes - hierarchy